 With these degrees I can apply for a job in many countries.
 With only my Russian degree I might not be able to.–Ruslan Korchagin ’15 MBA, ’16 MSIT, from Russia

 One is designed for domestic and international students with little or no work experience and offers functional specializations.
-The second one, the MBA for Experienced Professionals, is for students with a minimum of 5-7 years of relevant, managerial work experience with significant career success who are seeking to achieve their next big goals.
+The second one, the Executive MBA, is for students with a minimum of 5-7 years of relevant, managerial work experience with significant career success who are seeking to achieve their next big goals.

 A partnership with Sierra Sands School district, initiated by a Cal Lutheran doctoral alumnus, allows the university to provide opportunities in this under-served region.

 Cal Lutheran helped me see beyond the limited opportunities that were present in my childhood.
 It provided me with an experience that I would never have received otherwise.–Juan Santos ’98, ’03, ’14, Director of Student Support Services, Conejo Valley Unified School District

 For students whose academic goals are not best served by a traditional major offered in the Bachelor’s Degree for Professionals program, Cal Lutheran offers the opportunity to design an interdisciplinary major in which the student selects courses from more than one department.
 Examples of interdisciplinary majors are business communication, management and organizational communication, organization behavior, and business psychology, etc. A new minor in Communication has also been added.

 About 150 CFOs from some of the largest firms in the region attended.
 The all-day event in downtown Los Angeles was a great way to extend our geographical reach and to expand our network.

 - BrowZine Web edition – originally developed for mobile devices, it has been expanded to a web interface that provides researchers with easy access to scholarly journals in a variety of subject areas.